vanHeemstraSystems/semaintic-versioning/300/300/README.md

 $ ?
 What is your npm password? [input is hidden]
 ```

-Type your npom password and hit ENTER
+Type your npm password (minimal 10 characters) and hit ENTER